No. 19 San Diego State holds off Northern Illinois

 Northern Illinois mounted a third promising drive, aided by two San Diego State personal foul penalties, before Thompson jumped a route for an 83-yard interception return for a touchdown.

+“For a freshman safety, those are unbelievable interceptions,” Long said of Thompson’s two picks.

-Penny came into the game one kickoff return shy of tying the NCAA career record of eight, but it was teammate Juwan Washington getting in on the action to open Saturday’s game.
+Penny came into the game one kickoff return for a touchdown shy of tying the NCAA career record of eight, but it was teammate Juwan Washington getting in on the action to open Saturday’s game.
 Washington took the opening kickoff 96 yards to the end zone.

 Northern Illinois responded with Huff peeling off more than 12 yards per carry on the Huskies’ opening drive to set up play-action pass.
 Santacaterina capitalized with the first of two touchdown passes to Blake, this one a 36-yarder with Blake streaking down the sideline in single coverage.